 March 2008 – present

-Hollywood Land, Buena Vista Street, Pacific Wharf, Paradise Pier – The Pixar Play Parade crosses right through the middle of California Adventure, stepping into half of its lands.
+Hollywood Land, Buena Vista Street, Pacific Wharf, Paradise Park – The Pixar Play Parade crosses right through the middle of California Adventure, stepping into half of its lands.
 The procession starts in Hollywood Land, next to the Tower of Terror, and winds around the corner to Buena Vista Street.
-From Buena Vista Street, the parade heads down Pacific Wharf’s main walkway, until it comes to an end in Paradise Pier, next to Boardwalk Pizza and Pasta.
+From Buena Vista Street, the parade heads down Pacific Wharf’s main walkway, until it comes to an end in Paradise Park, next to Boardwalk Pizza and Pasta.

 When Disney acquired Pixar, execs really wanted to increase its presence in the parks.
 California Adventure began incorporating more and more Pixar characters into its attractions, and when the Block Party Bash parade/dance show came to a close, Disney saw its opportunity to create a Pixar parade.
 The Pixar Play Parade opened in 2008 to overwhelming popularity, and the parade was expanded several times to include more characters.

 Though the parade itself was not altered during California Adventure’s expansion and renovation, the massive construction throughout the park made it almost impossible to maintain an open parade route.
 As a result, the Pixar Play Parade went on hiatus from January 2011 through the park’s “reopening” in 2012.
 The Pixar Play Parade remains one of the most popular shows in California Adventure, and it’s the largest Pixar attraction at the Disneyland Resort.

 - Height Requirement – none

 - Duration – 18:00